MSID—International Development in Thailand

 Homestay families provide breakfast and dinner daily; you will be responsible for providing your own lunches.
 Host families can typically accommodate a variety of dietary needs, but if you have severe food allergies and/or restrictions, contact the program team prior to applying.
 Students who decide to stay in the apartments will be responsible for all of their meals.

 Homestays are an integral component of the learning experience and often a highlight for participants.
-Your family provides not only housing and most meals but also a vital connection to Thai culture.
+Your family provides not only housing, breakfast, and dinner but also a vital connection to Thai culture.
 Nearly all families have hosted program participants before and have been chosen for their genuine interest in sharing Thai life with an MSID program participant.